 Marine Geospatial Ecology Lab (MGEL) at Duke University.
-This product was developed by MGEL in collaboration with colleagues at the National Oceanographic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS), the University of North Carolina, Wilmington (UNCW), the Virginia Aquarium & Marine Science Center (VAMSC), the Fish and Wildlife Research Institute (FWRI) of the Florida Fish and Wildlife Conservation Commission, and the Atlantic Marine Conservation Society, the Clearwater Marine Aquarium Research Institute, the Woods Hole Oceanographic Institute, the Massachusetts Clean Energy Center, the Bureau of Ocean Energy Management, the Maryland Dept. of Natural Resources, Tetra Tech and HDR.
-It was derived from habitat-based density models for cetaceans built from shipboard and aerial line transect surveys conducted at sea between 1992-2016 by the NMFS Northeast and Southeast Fisheries Science Centers, UNCW, VAMSC, the New Jersey Department of Environmental Protection, the Riverhead Foundation for Marine Research & Preservation, the New York Dept. of Environmental Conservation, the Center for Coastal Studies, and multiple teams surveying for North Atlantic right whales in the southeast U.S., including those led by FWRI, New England Aquarium, Georgia Dept. of Natural Resources, and Wildlife Trust / EcoHealth Alliance / Sea to Shore Alliance.
+This product was developed by MGEL in collaboration with colleagues at the National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS), the University of North Carolina, Wilmington (UNCW), the Virginia Aquarium & Marine Science Center (VAMSC), the Fish and Wildlife Research Institute (FWRI) of the Florida Fish and Wildlife Conservation Commission, the Atlantic Marine Conservation Society, the Clearwater Marine Aquarium Research Institute, the Woods Hole Oceanographic Institute, the Massachusetts Clean Energy Center, the Bureau of Ocean Energy Management, the Maryland Dept. of Natural Resources, Tetra Tech and HDR.
+It was derived from habitat-based density models for cetaceans built from shipboard and aerial line transect surveys conducted at sea between 1992 and 2019 by the NMFS Northeast and Southeast Fisheries Science Centers, UNCW, VAMSC, the New Jersey Department of Environmental Protection, the Riverhead Foundation for Marine Research & Preservation, the New York Dept. of Environmental Conservation, the Center for Coastal Studies, and multiple teams surveying for North Atlantic right whales in the southeast U.S., including those led by FWRI, New England Aquarium, Georgia Dept. of Natural Resources, and Wildlife Trust / EcoHealth Alliance / Sea to Shore Alliance.
 The UNCW surveys were funded by U.S. Navy Fleet Forces Command and NOAA.
 VAMSC surveys in Virginia were funded by the Virginia Coastal Zone Management Program at the Department of Environmental Quality through Task 1 of Grant NA12NOS4190027 and Task 95.02 of Grant NA13NOS4190135 from NOAA, under the Coastal Zone Management Act of 1972, as amended.
 The southeast U.S. right whale surveys were funded by NOAA, the U.S. Army Corps of Engineers, the U.S. Coast Guard, the U.S. Navy, the Georgia Department of Natural Resources, the South Carolina State Port Authority, and the National Fish and Wildlife Foundation.
 The density models were initially developed with funding from the National Aeronautics and Space Administration and U.S. Navy Fleet Forces Command, and further elaborated with funding from the Northeast Regional Ocean Council.
 For more information, please contact Jason Roberts (firstname.lastname@example.org).